siddharth1305/Parallelism-and-Concurrency-Notes/DATA-Week1.md

  In Spark two kinds of partitioning: **Hash partitioning** and **Range partitioning**.

 Two ways to create RDDs with specific partitionings:
- 1. Call `partitionBy` on an RDD, providing an explicit `Partitioner`
+ 1. Call `partitionBy` on an RDD, providing an explicit `Partitioner`:

+`def partitionBy(partitioner: Partitioner): RDD[(K, V)]`
  2. Using transformations that return RDDs with specific partitioners.

-`def partitionBy(partitioner: Partitioner): RDD[(K, V)]`
+We can retrieve the partitioner of an rdd with `.partitioner` which returns `Option[Partitioner]`

 EX
 ```
 val pairs = purchasedRdd.map(p => (p.customerId, p.price))